-Key point: Although the Executive Order seeks to bring regulatory certainty in the development and deployment of AI in the US – at least in the short term – it is unlikely to alleviate compliance burdens for businesses and only create more uncertainty.
+Key point: Although the executive order seeks to bring regulatory certainty in the development and deployment of AI in the U.S. — at least in the short term it is unlikely to alleviate compliance burdens for businesses and may only create more uncertainty.

-On December 11, 2025, President Donald Trump signed an Executive Order entitled “Ensuring a National Policy Framework for Artificial Intelligence.”
-The purpose of the Executive Order is two-fold.
+On December 11, 2025, President Donald Trump signed an executive order titled “Ensuring a National Policy Framework for Artificial Intelligence.”
+The purpose of the executive order is twofold.

 Second, the order states that the Trump administration will work with Congress to enact a “minimally burdensome national standard” that preempts state law and “ensure[s] that the United States wins the AI race, as we must.”

-Although the Executive Order seeks to streamline and reduce AI regulation, there are many questions that it leaves open, including the scope of laws that will be challenged and the likelihood – if not certainty – that states will challenge the order’s legality.
+Although the executive order seeks to streamline and reduce AI regulation, it leaves open many questions, including the scope of laws that will be challenged and the likelihood if not certainty that states will challenge the order’s legality.
 It also remains to be seen whether the order slows the passage of new state AI laws and enforcement of existing ones.
 Indeed, it could ultimately have the unintended consequence of resulting in even more state AI laws.
-In the below article, we discuss the scope of the order, the state AI laws that could be targeted by the administration, how states have reacted to the order, and takeaways for businesses that are trying to comply with existing and forthcoming state AI laws.
+In the article below, we discuss the scope of the order, the state AI laws that could be targeted by the administration, how states have reacted to the order, and takeaways for businesses that are trying to comply with existing and forthcoming state AI laws.

 Key point: Starting August 1, 2026, registered data brokers will need to access California’s new one-stop-shop deletion platform to process deletion requests or risk significant fines.